Some characterizations for Markov processes as mixed renewal processes: Characterizations via mixed Poisson processes and the multinomial property

-{\em Remark.} If $\vS$ is countably generated and $P$ is perfect (see \cite{fa}, p.
-291, for the definition), then there always exists a disintegration $\{P_{y}\}_{y\in\vY}$ of $P$ over $Q$ consistent with any inverse-measure-preserving map $f$ from $\vO$ into $\vY$ providing that $T$ is countably generated (see \cite{fa}, Theorems 6 and 3).
+{\em Remark.} If $\vS$ is countably generated (cf. e.g. \cite{Co}, Section 3.4, page 102 for the definition) and $P$ is perfect (see \cite{fa}, p.
+291 for the definition), then there always exists a disintegration $\{P_{\theta}\}_{\theta\in\R^d}$ of $P$ over $Q$ consistent with any inverse-measure-preserving random vector $\vT:\vO\longmapsto\R^d$ (see \cite{fa}, Theorems 6 and 3).
 So, in most cases appearing in applications (e.g. Polish spaces) disintegrations as above always exist.